MatteoRagni/notes-from-a-cloud-dev-architect/12-aws-services.md

 ### Amazon VPC (Virtual Private Cloud)

 [Amazon VPC](https://aws.amazon.com/vpc/) is the foundational networking construct in AWS.
 It defines a logically isolated virtual network with CIDR ranges, subnets, route tables, internet/NAT gateways, and network ACLs.
-Architects use VPCs to segment environments (prod, staging), isolate workloads, and control connectivity to on‑premises networks via VPN or Direct Connect.
+Developers use VPCs to segment environments (prod, staging), isolate workloads, and control connectivity to on‑premises networks via VPN or Direct Connect.
 Within a VPC, security groups provide stateful firewall rules at the instance or ENI level.
 Multi‑AZ subnet design is crucial for _high availability_, and VPC peering or Transit Gateway enable multi‑VPC and multi‑account topologies.

 **Typical scenario / pattern**
 A reference pattern is a VPC with public subnets hosting load balancers and bastion hosts, and private subnets for application servers and databases.
 Connectivity to on‑premises is established via a Site‑to‑Site VPN or Direct Connect.

 ### AWS Elastic Load Balancing (ELB)

 [AWS Elastic Load Balancing](https://aws.amazon.com/elasticloadbalancing/) distributes incoming traffic across multiple targets (EC2 instances, IPs, containers, Lambda functions).
 There are several flavours: Application Load Balancer (ALB) for HTTP/HTTPS and advanced routing, Network Load Balancer (NLB) for ultra‑low latency and TCP/UDP, and Gateway Load Balancer for virtual appliances.
-Architects use ELB to implement **high availability, scalability, and zero‑downtime deployments**.
+Developers use ELB to implement **high availability, scalability, and zero‑downtime deployments**.
 Load balancers integrate tightly with Auto Scaling Groups, target groups, and health checks, and can terminate TLS, offloading certificate management.

 **Typical scenario / pattern**
 A typical web stack uses an ALB in front of stateless application servers running on EC2, ECS, or EKS.
 The ALB terminates TLS, routes based on host/path, and performs health checks.
 For financial or latency‑sensitive workloads, an NLB fronting gRPC or custom TCP services is common.
 Blue‑green or canary deployments are often implemented by switching target groups or using weighted routing.

 ### Amazon Route 53

 [Amazon Route 53](https://aws.amazon.com/route53/) is a highly available and scalable DNS and traffic management service.
 It supports public and private hosted zones, health checks, and advanced routing policies (weighted, latency‑based, failover, geolocation).
-Architects rely on Route 53 to map domain names to AWS resources (ALBs, CloudFront, S3 websites, API Gateway) and to orchestrate global routing strategies across regions.
+Developers rely on Route 53 to map domain names to AWS resources (ALBs, CloudFront, S3 websites, API Gateway) and to orchestrate global routing strategies across regions.
 It integrates with other AWS services, ACM for certificates, and can participate in disaster recovery  strategies by shifting traffic during outages.

 **Typical scenario / pattern**
 A common pattern is using Route 53 to route `example.com` to a CloudFront distribution (Content Delivery) fronting an ALB in multiple regions.
 Health checks monitor endpoints, and a failover routing policy automatically moves traffic from a primary region to a standby region.
 In hybrid environments, private hosted zones allow DNS resolution for internal services within a VPC, avoiding hard‑coded IPs.